MooersLab/emacs-learning-spiral-hydra/README.md

 ### Related Desktop Wallpaper

 I made a desktop [wallpaper of common Emacs keybindings](https://codeberg.org/MooersLab/EmacsWallPaper).
-Sometimes this is useful to quickly find out what keybindings you have not mastered in Emacs.
+Sometimes this is useful to quickly discover what keybindings you have not mastered in Emacs.
 It is a more passive and lazier approach.
-It might be useful for some beginners.
+It might be helpful for some beginners.
 You can use it as a template to create your own.

 ## Installation

 Install where you see fit.
-My emacs directory (i.e., `~/emacs30`) is not a hidden folder, unlike what is recommended.
+My emacs directory (i.e., `~/emacs29`) is not a hidden folder, unlike what is recommended.
-I store my Hydras in a subfolder called `my-hydras` (i.e., `~/emacs30/my-hydras`).
+I store my Hydras in a subfolder called `my-hydras` (i.e., `~/emacs29/my-hydras`).

 ```elisp